cmwalshWVU/cryptoWatch/README.md

 This is the work in progress of my cryptocurrency tracker project.
-This project is currently hosted on firebase at https://crypto-watch-dbf71.web.app/ .
+This project is currently hosted on netlify with continuous deployment set up to deploy to https://unruffled-knuth-55967d.netlify.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).